"Best lunch in Minnesota" - The Star Tribune

 Happy Hour or "After Work" Wednesdays (3-8 p.m.)

 FIKA, the Store and ASI are open every Wednesday until 8 p.m.
 Stop by and join the Swedes in celebrating “After Work,” or "Happy Hour" as known in the U.S. for specials on crafted cocktails, local aquavit, fine wine and international beers as well as dinner from the full menu.
-Before or after, stroll through the Mansion and the grounds or find something special at the Museum Store.
+Stroll through the Mansion and the grounds and shop at the Museum Store.

 Pre-Order Special Pastries and Cakes